+Audio clip row: FIR against against BSY, Preetham Gowda and Shivanagouda Nayak

 Audio clip row: FIR against against BSY, Preetham Gowda Shivanagouda Nayak

-Bengaluru, Feb 14: An FIR has been filed against three people including BJP state president BS Yeddyurappa in Devadurga police station, Raichur district in connection with 'Operation Kamala' audioclip released by CM HD Kumaraswamy.
+Bengaluru, Feb 14: An FIR has been filed against three people, including BJP state president BS Yeddyurappa, under the Prevention of Corruption Act, 1988, in Devadurga police station, Raichur district in connection with 'Operation Kamala' audioclip released by CM HD Kumaraswamy.

 The FIR was registered against MLA Sivanagowda Nayak, Hassan MLA Preetham Gowda and N Maramkal.
 Sharanaguda Kandakur, son of Gurmitkal MLA Naganagouda Kandkur, filed a complaint with the SP and filed a case at Devdurga police station on Wednesday.